tombresee/Pyscript_Examination/index.md

 ### <font color='#00274C'>Current Limitations</font>
+- At this time, Pyscript is in **alpha**.
+Give it time!
+It will be improved, more will be added.
+Get familiar with it...
 - If you try to load an external python file, it has to be running from html server ?
 - You can import altair and for instance vega_datasets, and thus you will have access to source example data.
+- from pyodide.http import pyfetch.
+(I use that import to provide a replacement for requests)
 -

 <br>